jaywcjlove/sgo/README.md

 - ♻️ Reload the browser when project files get added, removed or modified
 - 📚 Readable source code that encourages learning and contribution
 - 💥 Remove the redundancy [proxy](https://github.com/jaywcjlove/mocker-api) feature, Please use [mocker-api](https://github.com/jaywcjlove/mocker-api).
+- 🙈 Preview the static page of the React/Vue/Angular project.

 <br />